-America has a huge love affair with magazines.
+America has a huge love affair with the magazine industry.
+And I get it, they’re all glossy and pretty and promise all these fresh new ideas.
 There are thousands of magazines created every month for everything from knitting to golf and every other hobby or interest imaginable.
 Most people have at least 5 to 7 magazine subscriptions every month.
+But in this digital age, it’s just setting you up for magazine clutter everywhere and it’s terribly wasteful for the environment.

 Makes me crazy because it’s such a waste.
 Probably millions of pages of print, MILLIONS.
-Most of it ends up being read once (or not at all) and ends up in the trash.
+Most of it ends up being read once (or not at all) and then ends up in the trash – or strewn all over the house.
 That’s kind of ridiculous when you think about it.
 Magazines can be a great way to catch up on the latest recipes, celebrity gossip, and popular weight loss tips.
 But they can also be a time suck, a big waste of money, and a huge source of clutter.

 The problem with magazines is that most of them have such a short life-span.
-You don’t want to read about patterns for Christmas stockings in April or Halloween costume ideas in December, so there is a certain time pressure to read these vs. a book or some other type of print.
+You don’t want to read about patterns for Christmas stockings in April or Halloween costume ideas in December, so there is a certain time pressure to read these vs. a book.
 And let’s face it, we’re all busy, busy, busy, so who has time to sit around reading all these magazines that keep coming in every month?

 So, instead they just lay around our house in little piles making us feel guilty for not reading all the terrific secrets contained in them.
 And amazingly, we pay them good money for this heaping helping of guilt.
 Hmmmm.

 I’m lumping myself right into this category.
-I have my share of magazine subscriptions floating around my house – People (it’s weekly, not monthly – ugh), Oprah, plus my husband and son get Sports Illustrated and Popular Electronics plus untold amounts of catalogs, mail, and papers from school.
-It’s just crazy making with all the clutter generated from all this paper.
-Plus, they cost money, and I’d rather spend mine on other stuff like shoes!
+I have my share of magazine subscriptions floating around my house – People (it’s weekly, not monthly – ugh), Oprah’s magazine, plus my husband and son get Sports Illustrated and Popular Electronics plus untold amounts of catalogs, mail, and papers from school.
+It’s just crazy-making with all the clutter generated from all this paper.
+Plus, they cost money, and I’d rather spend mine on other stuff – like shoes! #prettyshoes #needmoreshoes

-So, after all these years, I’ve decided to just say NO. This year, I am letting all my magazine expire.
+So, after all these years, I’ve decided to just say NO. This year, I am cancelling all my magazine subscriptions.
 Yep, ALL of them.
 It’s such a freeing feeling.
 No more piles of magazines sitting around pressuring me to read them.

 It’s surprisingly hard to cancel a magazine subscription.
 These people do NOT want to lose a subscriber.
 I have had Emails, letters, and “last issue” notifications all over the place.
 I think this is why they put a lot of subscriptions on auto renew, which I’ve talked about before.
 It’s a always good deal for them, but totally a bad deal for you, and for most people, it’s small dollars so they don’t notice the credit card charge until it’s too late, so they get our money and we get magazines we won’t really want, but are too busy to cancel.